Angus-C-git/DevSheets/OS/TermsGlossary.md

 * When one or more processes depending on another process which is depending on one of those processes to carry out a particular operation creating a unsoluble loop of dependence.
 This is the state of deadlock.

+* A set of processes is deadlocked if each process in the set is waiting for an event that only another process in the set can cause

 ### External Fragmentation